Civil rights and the press

 A Pittsburgh, PA attorney, Vann helped found the Pittsburgh Courier, an important African American publication.
 This WWII-era government illustration was meant to remind African Americans that their contributions were valued, despite continued discrimination.
 Illustration by Charles Henry Alston, Office of War Information, 1943, US National Archives.

-Progressive era (1900-WWI) and the black press
+Progressive era and the Black press

 Not surprisingly, with all the repression in the South, large percentages of African Americans migrated to northern states.